frmuller41182/p3-data-model-2024/README.md

 ```
 $ cd docker
 $ docker-compose up -d
+$ cd ..
 ```

-the `-d`flag runs the containers in the background, so you will be able to keep using the terminal.
+the `-d` flag runs the containers in the background, so you will be able to keep using the terminal.

-### 3. Configure Environment Variable
+### 3. Configure Environment Variables

 Ensure your .env file is set up correctly in the root directory of the project.
 It should include the correct database connection string:

 ```
-DATABASE_URL="postgresql://fullstack:fullstack123@localhost:5432/financeDB"
+DATABASE_URL="postgresql://frank:frank1234@localhost:5432/financeDB"
 ```

-Replace fullstack:fullstack123 with your username and password if different, and playground with your database name as necessary.
-Otherwise, if you leave the default values in the docker-compose.yml file you can use the URL above.
+Replace frank:frank1234 with your username and password if different, and financeDB with your database name as necessary.
+Otherwise, if you leave the default values in the `docker-compose.yml` file you can use the URL above.

 ### 4. Set up Prisma